 - Remove the pan from the heat and stir in the basil and sea salt.

 - When the pasta is cooked and drained, add it back into the pot you cooked it in.
-Add the sauce to the pan and a splash of the reserved pasta water.
-Toss and add more pasta water if it seems a little dry.
-(I usually end up adding about 3/4 cup of pasta water.)
+Add the sauce to the pan and mix it into the pasta.
+If the sauce seems a little dry, add a splash of the reserved pasta water.

-- Serve the pasta with the burrata on top (if you’re using it) and a generous drizzle of reduced balsamic vinegar.
+- Serve the pasta with the burrata on top (if you’re using it) and a generous drizzle of balsamic glaze.